-- Students must be familiar with and to adhere to the policies and procedures outlined in the Student Handbook and in this manual while on rotations. - It is the student's responsibility to contact the preceptor or his/her designated contact person two weeks prior to the start of a new rotation, to determine what time, where, and to whom the student should report for the first day of that rotation.
-All students are required to speak to someone by phone at the rotation site for confirmation. - If you cannot speak to someone at the rotation site directly within 48 hours, contact the Clinical Rotations Manager @423-869-6716 immediately for assistance. - Prior to starting each new rotation, students must prepare by reviewing relevant concepts for that rotation site. - Students must attend the rotation 100% of the time, work hours as designated by the clinical preceptor, avoid tardiness, and have any absences excused by the Director of Clinical Education.
+- Students must be familiar with and to adhere to the policies and procedures outlined in the Student Handbook and in this manual while on rotations. - Prior to starting each new rotation, students must prepare by reviewing relevant concepts for that rotation site. - Students must attend the rotation 100% of the time, work hours as designated by the clinical preceptor, avoid tardiness, and have any absences excused by the Director of Clinical Education.
 Students must make up missed time.
 Students are not to exceed a total of two (2) days missed during four-week rotations or four (4) days during 8-week rotations or more than five (5) days total per semester. - Students should always maintain professional behavior.
 Students must refrain from participating in inappropriate or "loaded" conversations.
-If these types of conversations are occurring in the clinical setting and are aimed at the student, it is imperative that the student contact the DCE or Clinical Coordinator for further direction.
+If these types of conversations are occurring in the clinical setting and are aimed at the student, it is imperative that the student contact the DCE or Clinical Mentor for further direction.